Adaptors / Oracle Retail

 What it accelerates

-• Prototype speed: pre-built extraction and mapping templates for core Oracle Retail modules reduce time-to-first-prototype significantly
+• Earlier validation: pre-built extraction and mapping templates for Oracle Retail modules mean workshop scenarios populate faster

-• Repeatable rehearsals: orchestration patterns and run sequencing produce identical results on every run
+• Repeatable rehearsals: orchestration patterns produce identical results every run, so issues found once stay fixed

-• Audit-ready evidence: reconciliation packs with counts, totals, deltas, and balancing produced automatically
+• Audit-ready evidence: reconciliation packs with counts, totals, and deltas are produced automatically at each stage

-• Reduced manual scripting: deterministic code-printing replaces hand-coded SQL and PL/SQL migration scripts
+• Less manual scripting: code-printing replaces hand-coded SQL and PL/SQL, reducing development time and error risk

-• Knowledge retention: delivery logic sits in the adaptor, not in individuals, reducing key-person dependency
+• Knowledge retention: delivery logic lives in the adaptor, not in individuals, reducing key-person dependency

 How it works with elfware